markremmey/sdp-workshop/lab_instructions/lab_1.md

 * Add an element that converts the invoice output to simpler format
 * Run the pipeline with sample document and create a Search indexer of the simplified output
 * Utilize the Sample Search Application in the Accelerator to search on specific areas of the Invoice
+* Utilize a pipeline to create Table index and use that in the Sample Search Application

 ### Pre-requisites